ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch10-particle-explosions.md

 ### Drawing explosions

-After drawing all the squares we can loop through the `explosions` vector and draw them.
-We only need to send in the coordinate the particles will be generated at, then the emitter will randomize and move all the particles by itself.
+After drawing all the squares, we can loop through the `explosions` vector and draw them.
+We only need to send in the coordinates where the particles will be generated, then the emitter will randomize and move all the particles by itself.

 ```rust